trilogy-group/social-toolkit-site/website/docs/reference/api.md

     "context": "Optional context for generation",
-    "source_ids": ["src-123", "src-456"],  // Optional: Array of source IDs to include in generation context "use_source_context": true             // Optional: Whether to use source analysis (default: true) "metadata": {                          // Optional: Metadata about the generation, this can be used to store any information you want to store along with the generation
+    "source_ids": ["src-123", "src-456"],  // Optional: Array of source IDs to include in generation context "use_source_context": true             // Optional: Whether to use source analysis (default: true) "metadata": {                          // Optional: Metadata about the generation; can be used to store additional information.
         "key_1": "value_1",
         "key_2": "value_2"
     }